jimwitte/baserowapi/README.md

 * Efficient API Calls: The Baserow class offers a streamlined way to make API requests.
 * Robust Data Management: Manipulate and manage Baserow tables with ease using the Table and Row classes.
-* Advanced Filtering: Employ the Filter objects to efficiently retrieve data from tables.
+* Advanced Filtering: Employ Filter objects to efficiently retrieve data from tables.

 ## License